-During Covid, only IU faculty, staff and students can borrow materials from Media Services with a valid IU crimson card.
-Face masks are required.
+To check out media items, you must have a valid IU crimson or borrower's card.
 Be sure to check with Media Services for hours.
 VHS titles are housed off-site at ALF, and can be requested via IUCAT.
 Possible keyword search: African American/Black Civil Rights, African American/Black Civil Rights Movement, African American/Black Social Movements.
 Limit to film & video, dvd/videodisc, Bloomington campus.

 A History of Civil Rights in America ( 4 videodiscs, 224min., 2011) Program offers a comprehensive historical overview detailing the expansion of civil rights to include more people.
 From the past to the present, this eight part series takes the viewer through one of the most powerful forces in American history: the promise of civil rights for all.